 BVL Perú Peru +0.30%

-Chile sat mid-pack in a broadly firmer region, with Colombia’s COLCAP (+1.57%) and Argentina’s MERVAL (+1.26%) leading and Mexico’s IPC essentially flat at −0.02%.
+Chile sat mid-pack in a broadly firmer region.
+Colombia’s COLCAP (+1.57%) and Argentina’s MERVAL (+1.26%) led, while Mexico’s IPC was essentially flat at −0.02%.

-The common thread was the softer dollar after US payrolls, which lifted Andean and Southern Cone equities together; the live market board above carries the verified closes for each index.
+The common thread was the softer dollar after US payrolls, which lifted Andean and Southern Cone equities together.
+The live market board above carries the verified closes for each index.

 06 The technical picture

-Momentum has cooled into consolidation: the index is up more than 60% over the past year but sits below its late-January record near 11,721, roughly 7.5% off the high by house calculation.
+Momentum has cooled into consolidation.
+The index is up more than 60% over the past year but sits below its late-January record near 11,721, roughly 7.5% off the high by house calculation.

-The signal to watch is copper: with the metal near $6 and the peso firming, the mining complex has the ingredients to lead, but SQM-B’s slip on heavy volume shows that leadership has not yet arrived.
+The signal to watch is copper.
+With the metal near $6 and the peso firming, the mining complex has the ingredients to lead, but SQM-B’s slip on heavy volume shows that leadership has not yet arrived.

 07 What to watch